UCHINO-Yuki/DDclass/README.md

 The dd (double-double) class provides approximately quadruple precision results.

-Operations and functions for double-double class can be used in the same manner as for double class.
+Operations and functions for dd class can be used in the same manner as for double class.

 Sparse matrices and gpuArray are supported as well.